SharkSnack/shiren-6/content/system/gameplay-basics.md

 Curses:

 - Skull icon is displayed near the item category.
+- All item categories have the possibility of being cursed.
 - Usage of the item becomes restricted.
     - Equipment: Cannot be unequipped.
         - Removal Trap can remove cursed items that are equipped, but the curse remains.